-- 1 Commission such information as the Commission may re- - 2 quire to demonstrate that the marketing, underwriting, - 3 rating, claims handling, and fraud investigations of such - 4 private passenger automobile insurer or affiliate insurer - 5 (as the case may be), and any algorithm or model used - 6 by such private passenger automobile insurer or affiliate - 7 insurer (as the case may be) for such marketing, under- - 8 writing, rating, claims handling, or fraud investigations, - 9 do not disparately impact any group of customers based - 10 on race, color, national or ethnic origin, religion, sex, sex- - 11 ual orientation, disability, gender identity, or gender ex- - 12 pression. - 13 (d) Public Availability of Information.-All - 14 underwriting rules and rate filings for use by any private - 15 passenger automobile insurer shall be available for public - 16 inspection and may not be considered proprietary trade - 17 secret information. - 18 (e) Reasonable Procedures To Assure Compli- - 19 ANCE.-No person shall be held liable for any violation - 20 of this Act if the person shows by a preponderance of the - 21 evidence that at the time of the alleged violation the per- - 22 son maintained reasonable procedures to assure compli- - 23 ance with the provisions of this Act. - 24 (f) Rules of Construction.-
+1 Commission such information as the Commission may re-2 quire to demonstrate that the marketing, underwriting, rating, claims handling, and fraud investigations of such 3 4 private passenger automobile insurer or affiliate insurer (as the case may be), and any algorithm or model used 5 by such private passenger automobile insurer or affiliate 6 7 insurer (as the case may be) for such marketing, under-8 writing, rating, claims handling, or fraud investigations, 9 do not disparately impact any group of customers based 10 on race, color, national or ethnic origin, religion, sex, sexual orientation, disability, gender identity, or gender ex-11 12 pression.

+(d) PUBLIC AVAILABILITY OF INFORMATION.-All underwriting rules and rate filings for use by any private passenger automobile insurer shall be available for public inspection and may not be considered proprietary trade secret information.

+(e) REASONABLE PROCEDURES TO ASSURE COMPLIANCE.-No person shall be held liable for any violation of this Act if the person shows by a preponderance of the evidence that at the time of the alleged violation the person maintained reasonable procedures to assure compliance with the provisions of this Act.

+24 (f) RULES OF CONSTRUCTION.-

 1 (1) Factors and methods influencing 2 PREMIUMS.-For the purposes of this Act, a viola- 3 tion of subsection (a) shall be considered to have oc- 4 curred whenever the consideration of any of the fac- 5 tors described in subsection (b) prevents the con- 6 sumer from obtaining insurance at the lowest rate 7 available to the consumer from a private passenger 8 automobile insurer or any of its affiliates.
 Actions 9 considered a violation of such subsection include the 10 usage or consideration of any such factor resulting 11 in- 12 (A) the determination of a consumer's eli- 13 gibility for automobile insurance or the calcula- 14 tion of the rate for that consumer; 15 (B) an action which prevents a consumer 16 from receiving certain rebates or discounts; 17 (C) an action which prevents a consumer 18 from obtaining insurance from an automobile 19 insurer or any of its affiliate companies; 20 (D) a denial, cancellation, non-renewal, or 21 change in policy or coverage terms; or 22 (E) any other impact on a consumer's pre- 23 mium for insurance.
-24 (2) Authority of federal and state agen- 25 CIES.-Nothing in this Act is intended to affect the

-1 authority of any Federal or State agency to enforce 2 a prohibition against unfair or deceptive acts or 3 practices, including the making of false or mis- 4 leading statements in connection with a credit or in- 5 surance transaction that is not initiated by the con- 6 sumer.
+24 (2) Authority of federal and state agen- 25 CIES.-Nothing in this Act is intended to affect the authority of any Federal or State agency to enforce a prohibition against unfair or deceptive acts or practices, including the making of false or mis leading statements in connection with a credit or in surance transaction that is not initiated by the con sumer.

 7 SEC.
 4. ENFORCEMENT.

-8 (a) Enforcement by Federal Trade Commis- 9 SION.- 10 (1) Unfair or deceptive acts or prac- 11 TICES.-A violation of this Act shall be treated as 12 an unfair and deceptive act or practice proscribed 13 under section 5 of the Federal Trade Commission 14 Act (15 U.S.C.
+8 (a) ENFORCEMENT BY FEDERAL TRADE COMMIS-9 SION.-

+10 (1) UNFAIR OR DECEPTIVE ACTS OR PRAC11 TICES.-A violation of this Act shall be treated as 12 an unfair or deceptive act or practice proscribed 13 under section 5 of the Federal Trade Commission 14 Act (15 U.S.C.
 45).

-15 (2) Powers of commission.-The Federal 16 Trade Commission shall enforce this Act in the same 17 manner, by the same means, and with the same ju- 18 risdiction, powers, and duties as though all applica- 19 ble terms and provisions of the Federal Trade Com- 20 mission Act (15 U.S.C.
-41 et seq.) were incor- 21 porated into and made a part of this Act.
-Any per- 22 son who violates this Act shall be subject to the pen- 23 alties and entitled to the privileges and immunities 24 provided in the Federal Trade Commission Act.
+15 (2) POWERS OF COMMISSION.-The Federal Trade Commission shall enforce this Act in the same 16 17 manner, by the same means, and with the same ju-18 risdiction, powers, and duties as though all applica-19 ble terms and provisions of the Federal Trade Com-20 mission Act (15 U.S.C.
+41 et seq.) were incor-21 porated into and made a part of this Act.
+Any per-22 son who violates this Act shall be subject to the pen-23 alties and entitled to the privileges and immunities 24 provided in the Federal Trade Commission Act.